Tier 1: The Overview Copy link

 August 2027: Obligations go into effect for high-risk AI systems that are intended to be used as a safety component of a product.

-By end of 2030: Obligations go into effect for certain AI systems that are components of large-scale IT systems established by EU law in the areas of freedom, security and justice.
+By the end of 2030: Obligations go into effect for certain AI systems that are components of large-scale IT systems established by EU law in the areas of freedom, security and justice.

 National Competent Authorities Copy link